 Buyer and Builder Activity Could Accelerate

 Many buyers have been sitting on the sidelines, waiting for rates to drop before making a move.
 As affordability improves, we may see a wave of renewed demand—not just in the resale market, but also for new construction and custom builds across Boulder County and surrounding areas.
+For builders, this could mean busier schedules and longer lead times.
+Planning now can help ensure your project is on track to break ground in 2026.

 New Construction Offers Predictability in a Changing Market

-One advantage of new construction—whether you’re building a custom home or purchasing in a multifamily community—is cost clarity.
-With resale homes still commanding a premium and often requiring updates, new builds offer long-term value, energy efficiency, and the ability to personalize your space from the ground up.
+One advantage of new construction—whether building a custom home or purchasing in a multifamily community—is cost clarity.
+Resale homes often command a premium and require updates, while new builds offer long-term value, energy efficiency, and the ability to personalize your space from the ground up.
+Chanin Development’s East Side Townhomes in Longmont exemplify thoughtful design and high-quality construction that meets today’s demand for modern, efficient living.

-Renovation May Be the Right Move — and Financing May Get Easier
+Renovation May Be the Right Move—and Financing May Get Easier

-For homeowners looking to stay in place but upgrade their space, falling rates can also make renovation loans more accessible.
-A well-timed major remodel—whether it’s a kitchen overhaul, home addition, or full-scale reconfiguration—can improve livability and add equity, especially as home values across Colorado remain strong.
+For homeowners looking to stay in place but upgrade their space, falling rates can make renovation loans more accessible.
+A well-timed major remodel—whether a kitchen overhaul, home addition, or full-scale reconfiguration—can improve livability and add equity, especially as Colorado home values remain strong.
+We’re seeing more clients explore this path as an alternative to moving, and shifting interest rates could open the door for more homeowners to take advantage of remodeling opportunities.

 Looking Ahead